 Chemicals and fragrances

-When used to clean the vagina, irritants such as perfumed soaps, shower gels, and feminine hygiene products can alter the vagina’s natural pH, creating favorable conditions for Candida overgrowth
+When used to clean the vagina, irritants such as perfumed soaps, shower gels, and feminine hygiene products can alter the vagina’s natural pH, creating favorable conditions for yeast overgrowth.

 Tight clothing

-Synthetic and poorly-ventilated clothing are also thought to increase the risk of infection, as this can increase the temperature and moisture levels around the perineal area—between the anus and the vulva—and cause Candida to overgrow.
+Synthetic and poorly-ventilated clothing are also thought to increase the risk of infection, as this can increase the temperature and moisture levels around the perineal area — between the anus and the vulva — and cause Candida to overgrow.
 However, more research is needed here.
-In the meantime, the CDC suggests wearing cotton underwear.
+In the meantime, the Centers for Disease Control and Prevention (CDC) suggests wearing cotton underwear.

 Sex

-Yeast infections are not a sexually-transmitted infection, but sometimes sexual activity can create conditions that encourage Candida to overgrow
+A yeast infection isn’t considered a sexually transmitted infection, but sometimes sexual activity can create conditions that encourage Candida to overgrow.

 Get care for vaginal yeast infections with Evvy